Josh Knight: Wycombe Wanderers (loan)

 Knight signed a short-term loan with Championship club Wycombe Wanderers on 5 October 2020.
 On 7 January 2021, this loan spell was extended until the end of the 2020–21 season.
 He scored his first goal for Wycombe in an FA Cup tie against Preston North End on 9 January 2021.

 Knight won both the Supporters' and Players' Player of the Year awards at the end of the season.

 Peterborough United

 On 2 July 2021, Knight signed for Peterborough on a permanent deal following two previous loan spells at the club.

 On 7 April 2024, Knight was a part of the Peterborough United squad that defeated Wycombe Wanderers in the 2024 EFL Trophy final.

-Following the conclusion of the 2023–24 season, he was offered a new contract by Peterborough.
+Following the conclusion of the 2023–24 season, Knight was offered a new contract by Peterborough.
 In May 2024, it was reported that Knight had been offered lucrative terms by an overseas club, initially suggested to be Werder Bremen.